NateWr/docs-themeofthecrop/themes/luigi/user/getting-started/first-steps.md

 slug: luigi
 title: Recommended first steps to start building your site
 ---
 Now that you've [installed the theme](install) and [activated your plugins](activate-plugins), you're ready to go.
 If you're familiar with WordPress, you can start playing right away.
-But here are a couple things I recommend you do first:
+But here are a couple things I recommend you do first.

 ## Create a menu for your site